-- Part I: Why traditional economics concepts do not apply to software?
+- Part 1: Why traditional economics concepts do not apply to software?

-- Part II: Elasticity explained for software products
+- Part 2: Elasticity explained for software products

 Throughout the series, I tried my best to represent Microeconomics fundamentals in the software industry, and I hope it will certainly help you understand overall operations.
 Feel free to share your feedback at email@example.com.
 I am more than happy to hear your thoughts.

 The first part is on the most famous Microeconomics topics Supply, Demand (and Market Equilibrium).
-Let's first understand the concepts before we apply them to the software industry.
+First, let's understand the concepts before we apply them to the software industry.

 You might also like